acode/cli/README.md

 # Additional Functionality

-Autocode comes packed with a bunch of other goodies - if your service goes down for any reason (the service platform is acting up), use `lib restart`.
-Similarly, as we roll out updates to the platform the builds we're using on AWS Lambda may change.
+Autocode comes packed with a bunch of other goodies - as we roll out updates to the platform the serverless builds we're using may change.
 You can update your service to our latest build using `lib rebuild`.
-We may recommend this from time-to-time, so pay attention to e-mails and the community.
+If for any reason your service goes down and is unrecoverable, you can fix it with this command.

 To see a full list of commands available for the CLI tools, type: